|

 The Royal Trux weren’t much better, so maybe it is all

 a joke.
-But talking to Hagerty you get the feeling it’s
+But talking to Neil you get the feeling it’s

 not.
 “The thing is, you can’t cheat an honest man,”